monotone-studio/monotone/README.md

   - Store data on top of S3
   - Understand Hot and Cold data patterns

-Event is a pair of a serial id (or time) + raw data (plus additional key, if necessary).
+## API

+Monotone provides simple API, which we tried to make intuitive and future-proof.

+Insert (and replace/delete) is done in batches using key-value style approach using raw data.
+Where data management, administration and monitoring is done by using SQL-style DDL commands.

 *API ⇨*  [monotone.h](monotone/main/api/monotone.h)

 ## Automatic Range Partitioning

-Automatically partition data by range or time interval on write.
+Automatically partition data by range or time intervals (min/max).
+Create partitions on write.
 Support partitions in past and future.

 Automatically or manually update (refresh) partitions on disk or cloud after being updated: